 Fatality rates are calculated by dividing CY fatalities by NTD report year passenger miles for those systems reporting monthly fatalities.
-The major source of uncertainty in the measure relates to passenger-miles traveled.
-Passenger-miles are an estimate typically derived from reported unlinked passenger trips and average trip length by each transit authority.
+The major source of uncertainty in the measure relates to passenger miles traveled.
+The number of passenger miles is an estimate typically derived from data on reported unlinked passenger trips and average trip length provided by each transit authority.
 Differences in measurement occur across transit authorities.

-To approximate passenger-miles, total unlinked trips are multiplied by average trip length.
+To approximate passenger miles, total unlinked trips are multiplied by average trip length.
 An unlinked trip is recorded each time a passenger boards a transit vehicle, even though the rider may be transferring from one transit vehicle to another on the same journey.

 Transit authorities do not routinely record trip length.
 To obtain an average trip length for their bus routes, transit authorities use Automatic Passenger Counters with Global Positioning System (GPS) Technology or an FTA-approved sampling technique.
 To obtain passenger mile data on rail systems, ferryboats, and paratransit, transit authorities often use computerized tracking systems, such as the Smart Card.
-In some cases, such as small fare-free systems or large free-transfer systems (e.g., the New York City subway), passenger-miles are sampled directly, as a 100 percent count of unlinked passenger trips is not available.
+In some cases, such as small fare-free systems or large free-transfer systems (e.g., the New York City subway), passenger miles are sampled directly, because data for a 100 percent count of unlinked passenger trips are not available.
 Validation based on annual trend analysis is performed on the passenger mile inputs from the transit industry.
 The validation is performed by analysts at the NTD program.